Australian Silky Terrier

 Training

-There are many diseases that the silky terrier is prone to, namely:
+There are many diseases that the Australian Silky Terrier is prone to, namely:

 • diseases of the intervertebral discs;